kinow/kinoshita.eti.br/pages/cv.md

 </table>

  I wrote articles that have been published in different magazines, and also spoke in conferences in some countries.
 The complete list is available in my web site.
 For a list of Open Source projects that I contribute to, look at my GitHub profile.
+I have three software registered with Brazilian INPI (512018001048-2, 512018001051-2, and 512018001052-0) through Federal University of Amapa Foundation.
 References available upon request.